-People with Best disease usually have one parent with the condition.
-The parent passes the gene to their child.
+People with Best disease usually have a parent who has it.
+Parents pass the gene on to their children.

-For adult-onset macular dystrophy, it’s less clear how the condition is passed from parent to child.
-Many people with adult-onset macular dystrophy have no other family members with the condition.
+It’s less clear how adult-onset macular retinal dystrophy is passed from parent to child.
+You may not have any other family members with the condition.

-Mutations in the BEST1 gene cause Best disease and sometimes adult-onset macular dystrophy.
-Mutations in the PRPH2 gene cause adult-onset macular dystrophy.
-However, in most people with macular dystrophy, it’s unclear which gene is affected and the exact cause is unknown.
+Changes in the BEST1 gene cause Best disease and sometimes adult-onset macular retinal dystrophy.
+Mutations in the PRPH2 gene cause adult-onset macular retinal dystrophy.
+However, it’s hard to tell which gene is affected.
+That means the exact cause is unknown.

-It is not known why mutations in these genes lead to the buildup of pigment in the macula.
-Doctors also don’t know why only central vision is affected.
+We don’t know how these gene changes cause pigment buildup in the macula.
+Doctors also don’t know why only central vision is harmed.

-Unfortunately, there is no effective treatment for macular dystrophy.
+There’s no effective treatment for this condition.
 Vision loss usually develops slowly over time.
 There’s new research that involves the use of stem cells.